-Based on these characteristics, several methods have been proposed in literature to detect AF using single-lead or multi-lead ECG signals.
-To assess the irregularity of the heart rhythm, methods based on the analysis of a Hidden Markov Model transition probabilities [3], linear and nonlinear analysis of auto-regressive (AR) models [4] and histogram-based statistical analysis [5] have been proposed.
-To extract the atrial activity (AA), two main directions have been followed: i) single-lead ECG analysis and multi-lead ECG analysis.
-Techniques such as blind source separation, spatio-temporal cancellation and artificial neural networks are the most promising in these two research fields.
-In single-lead ECG analysis, the main approaches for QRS-T cancelation are based on wavelet transforms [6, 7] and template-based approaches (e.g. [8]), while in the multi-lead ECG analysis, the main methods are based on the blind source separation techniques, such as independent component analysis (ICA) [9].
-However, the majority of the studies proposed lack of proper analysis regarding the extraction of relevant features from the extracted AA, capable of being used in the discrimination between AF and non-AF episodes.
+Several approaches have been proposed in literature to detect the AF based on these characteristics, using single and multi-lead ECG signals.
+In [3], Moody et al. proposed the analysis of the Hidden Markov Model transition probabilities to assess the irregularity of the heart rate.
+Additionally, linear and non-linear analysis of auto-regressive (AR) models [4] and histogram-based statistical analysis [5] have also been proposed.

+In the analysis of the atrial activity (AA), two main research lines have been followed using techniques such as blind source separation, spatio-temporal cancellation and artificial neural networks.
+In single-lead ECG analysis, researchers focus mainly on the QRS-T cancelation based on wavelet transforms (e.g. [6, 7]) and template-based approaches (e.g. [8, 9]).
+In the multi-lead ECG analysis, the main methods focus on the identification and characterization of the atrial activity based on blind source separation techniques, such as independent component analysis (ICA) [10].
+In the latest, a proper analysis of the features extracted from the AA and capable of being used in the discrimination between AF and non-AF episodes is still lacking.

-In our previous work [10] we proposed an algorithm for detection of AF based on the single-lead ECG analysis and combining features assessed from heart rate (HR) and atrial activity.
+In our previous work [11] we proposed an algorithm for detection of AF combining features related to the heart rate (HR) irregularity and to the changes in the atrial activity, extracted from the analysis of a single-lead ECG signal.

-In this paper, we propose a novel algorithm for the detection of AF, which is based on the assessment of the HR irregularity and on the atrial activity, using a 12-lead ECG approach.
+In this work, we propose a novel algorithm for the detection of AF, which complements the analysis of the HR irregularity with features extracted from the temporal and spectral analysis of the AA using a 12-lead ECG approach.
 In this algorithm, the atrial activity is retrieved using ICA and several frequency domain features were extracted.
-The relevance of the extracted features was evaluated using the F-score metric and the best features (three from HR analysis, one from P-wave detection and four from AA analysis) were selected for classification purposes.
+The relevance of the extracted features was evaluated using the F-score metric and the best features (three from HR analysis and five from AA analysis) were selected for classification purposes.